ananthulalohitaksha/lohitaksha-ananthula-portfolio/README.md

 | [Home Page](https://ananthulalohitaksha.github.io/lohitaksha-ananthula-portfolio/) | [Data Viz Examples](dataviz-examples) | [Visualizing Government Debt](visualizing-government-debt) | [Critique By Design](critique-by-design) | [Final Project I](final-project-part-one) | [Final Project II](final-project-part-two) | [Final Project III](final-project-part-three) |

+# Portfolio

+This portfolio showcases my work for the Telling Stories with Data course at Carnegie Mellon University.

 # About me

 Hi!
 My name is Lohitaksha Ananthula, and I'm currently pursuing a Master's degree in Information Systems Management at Carnegie Mellon University, with a focus on Business Intelligence and Data Analytics.
 I have a solid foundation in machine learning, data analysis, and predictive modeling.
 I’ve worked on projects where I engineered data pipelines, developed predictive models for demand forecasting, and created interactive dashboards to visualize insights.